African Union Passport

 The African Union Passport is a proposed passport document that is set to replace existing nationally issued African Union member state passports and exempt bearers from having to obtain any visas for all 55 states in Africa.
 It was announced on July 17, 2016, at the 27th Ordinary Session of the African Union that was held in Kigali in Rwanda by Rwandan President Paul Kagame and the late Chadian President Idriss Déby.
 The passport was planned to be rolled out and ready for use at borders worldwide by 2023, however the rollout has since been delayed indefinitely.

+Future proposed endeavors for the passports have included the planned initiative for visa free travel – known as "Visa Free Africa" under the auspice of the African Union. and eventual freedom of movement within the bloc.

 Types

 There are three types of African Union passport that will be issued: